lonevvolf/kaichronicles/doc/README-mechanics.md

 ### resetNewOrderCuringEPRestoredUse
 Execute once only.
 New Order: Reset counter of EP restore by Curing, limited to 10 EP per book.

+### resetNewOrderDisabledDisciplines
+Execute once only.
+New Order: Reset any disabled disciplines in the current book.

 ### setSkills
 Game setup: The player selects the initial Endurance and Combat Skill